 1. Preheat oven to 190C (375F).
-In a medium sized bowl sift flour, baking powder, dry mustard powder, cayenne pepper (or chili).
+In a medium sized bowl sift flour, baking powder, dry mustard powder, cayenne pepper (or chilli).

 2.Using your finger tips or a pastry cutter, rub in butter until mixture resembles fine breadcrumbs.
 Stir in cheese then lightly beat egg and add to mixture also.
 Using a fork, stir the mixture until it forms a stiff, pliable dough (you may need to get your hands in the mixture to help bring it together.